miseeger/NBean/README.md

 #### Linking Beans

 A link between two Beans is established from either part of the relation.
 It does not matter from which side to start.
-It is possible to link just one Bean or a list of Beans and also Custom Beans can be linked among each other or to basic Beans.
-If the link table (Link Bean) has columns (Properties) that must be provided with data then it's possible to pass the data in a `Dictionary<string, object>`. **Note:** When linking a list of Beans, the provided link data is saved with each linked Bean.
+It is possible to link just one Bean or a list of Beans.
+Also Custom Beans can be linked among each other and to "regular" Beans.
+If the link table (Link Bean) has columns (Properties) that must be provided with data then it is possible to pass the data in a `Dictionary<string, object>`. **Note:** When linking a list of Beans, the provided link data is saved with each linked Bean.
+For each linked Bean it will be the same.

 ```csharp
 var mainStore = _api.Load("Store", 1);